stutzlab/userme/README.md

     * 202 - password reset request accepted (maybe mail doesn't exist and email won't be sent, but we don't want to give this clue to abusers ;), so this kind of details can be accessed only on server logs)
     * 500 - server error

+* POST /user/:mail/change-password
+  * resquest header: Bearer <access token>
+  * request body json: currentPassword, newPassword
+  * response status:
+    * 200 - password changed successfuly
+    * 450 - wrong current password (this will be used to indicate that the email doesn't exist too)
+    * 460 - invalid new password
+    * 500 - server error

 * POST /token
   * request json body: email, password
   * response status